-Employees with disabilities who wish to request reasonable accommodations to perform the functions of their jobs, and job applicants with disabilities who wish to request reasonable accommodations to be considered for jobs, must contact Human Resources at 607-436-2509.
+Employees with disabilities who wish to request reasonable accommodations to perform the functions of their jobs, including the use of a service animal, and job applicants with disabilities who wish to request reasonable accommodations to be considered for jobs, including the use of a service animal, must contact Human Resources at 607-436-2509.

 State University of New York

 SUNY Oneonta faculty and staff must comply with the State University of New York's Conflict of Interest Policy, which reflects pertinent State and Federal laws and regulations:

 Research Foundation of the State University of New York

 In addition, faculty and staff who are considered to be "employees" of The Research Foundation for the State University of New York are subject to its Conflict of Interest Policy.
 Any SUNY Oneonta faculty or staff who have external funding administered through the Research Foundation, or who act on behalf of the Research Foundation, are subject to this policy and, if applicable, the SUNY/Research Foundation SUNY Policy on Conflicts of Interest in Public Health Service Sponsored Programs: